spiffdev/help-pages/pages/04.developer/docs.md

     embedElement: HTMLDOMElement // Optional: If not provided spiff will popup a frame on top of everything else.
 };

-window.Spiff.openWorkflow(workflowOptions, (workflowResult) => {
+const transaction = new window.Spiff.Transaction(transactionOptions);

+// called when the user has completed their transaction transaction.on('complete', (result) => {
-    console.log(workflowResult.designMetaData); //All of the selected options that the user has chosen during the customisation console.log(workflowResult.transactionId); // The spiff transactionId.
-This needs to be placed in the metadata of the order console.log(workflowResult.designProductId); // Only set if shouldCreateDesignProduct is set to true console.log(workflowResult.complete); // Did the user quit early console.log(workflowResult.baseCost); // The base cost of the customised item console.log(workflowResult.previewImage); // The preview image of the design console.log(workflowResult.designId); // The saved design ID that the user just created.
+    console.log(result.designMetaData); //All of the selected options that the user has chosen during the customisation console.log(result.transactionId); // The spiff transactionId.
+This needs to be placed in the metadata of the order console.log(result.designProductId); // Only set if shouldCreateDesignProduct is set to true console.log(result.complete); // Did the user quit early console.log(result.baseCost); // The base cost of the customised item console.log(result.previewImage); // The preview image of the design console.log(result.designId); // The saved design ID that the user just created.
 This can be used in conjunction with window.Spiff.replayDesign
 });

+// Called if the user quit early transaction.on('quit', () => {
+	console.log("The user exited before completing their design");
+});

+// Start the whole process
+transaction.execute();

 //design meta data
 {